idaholab/virtual_test_bed/doc/content/research_reactors/agn/agn_mesh.md

 ## Bottom Half of Core

-The bottom half of the reactor mesh is modeled by reflecting the previous mesh about the X-axis and renaming the boundaries.
+The bottom half of the reactor mesh is modeled by reflecting the previous mesh over the X-axis and renaming the boundaries.
 Then blocks are deleted for meshing the FCR and the SR2.
 The deletion creates a void, so block ids are assigned to the deleted area and meshed to remove the void.

 !listing agn/3D_AGN-201_Final.i start=[bottom_half_reactor] end=[sr2_base]